diep1cp/Search_Term_NLP/README.md

 - It helps users who may be unsure of what to type next.
 - It leverages advanced language models to generate relevant completions.
 - It can be adapted for various applications and platforms.
 For example, it could be integrated into a website or app to improve search functionality.

+## Libraries and Techniques Used

+- **Transformers (Hugging Face)**
+  - I used the transformers library which provides pre-trained models for Natural Language Processing (NLP).
+  - Specifically, I used the pipeline function from this library with the distilgpt2 model.
+  - The pipeline("text-generation", model="distilgpt2") creates a ready-to-use text generator, which takes my input and produces possible completions.

+- **Techniques in Python**
+  - input() → to accept text typed by the user.
+  - enumerate() in a loop → to display the generated suggestions as a **numbered list**.
+  - Conditional check (if/else) → to make sure the number the user selects is valid.

 ## How to run it
 1. Install Python(newer version).
 2. Install the Transformers library: